guilleiguaran/hermes/README.md

 To run the project you will need PostgreSQL and PostGIS extension in your system, you can look in internet for guides like this for <a href="http://techblog.strange-quark.com/gis/postgis-installation">Ubuntu Linux</a>, or this for <a href="http://www.lincolnritter.com/blog/2007/12/04/installing-postgresql-postgis-and-more-on-os-x-leopard/">Mac OSX</a>

+You will need postgresql library for Ruby:

+   $ sudo gem install postgresql

 ## Initial Config

 You can run the server locally: